 The AH Premium: A Natural Experiment (with Tongbin Zhang) JMP

-A large portion of the Chinese stock market is traded both in the Shanghai (A-share) and Hong-Kong (H-share) markets.
+A large number of the Chinese twin stocks are traded both in the Shanghai (A-share) and Hong-Kong (H-share) markets.
 The A- and H- shares are different assets since they can not be exchanged one-to-one.
 A-shares have sold at a premium: the AH premium.
-This premium is large (30-50%) and persistent, it has been present since the two markets were connected in Nov 2014 until now.
+This premium is large (20-50%) and persistent, it has been present since the two markets were connected in Nov 2014 until now.
 Since both shares pay the same dividend and traders can operate on both markets this provides a natural experiment to test asset pricing models.
 We show that various standard Bayesian/RE asset pricing models cannot explain the AH premium, but a model of internally rational learning where agents learn about stock prices provides a natural explanation.
 This emphasizes the importance of modelling investors who learn about equity prices.
 The premium survives the introduction of convergence traders: those who bet on the AH-premium going to zero are highly likely to suffer big losses.

 2017 Macro winter workshop in Bellaterra, 2017 Barcelona GSE Jamboree, 8th Shanghai Macroeconomics Workshop, 2017 MIFN workshop, 14th China Finance Annual Meeting, 2018 CES North American Meeting, Bilbao Adaptive Learning Workshop, 2018 conference in Expectations in Dynamic Macroeconomic Models and seminars at UPF, UAB, Stockholm, SUFE Finance, Shanghai Jiaotong University, CUHK(Shenzhen), Peking University, CUFE CEMA, East China Normal University, Fudan University, PBC Tsinghua and UCL Macro reading group.